syedahmedkhaderi/microsco-pilot/README.md

 *   This visualizes the ML model actively balancing the trade-off between **Thermal Drift** (penalizes slow speeds) and **Tracking Error** (penalizes fast speeds) to find the optimal path for every single region.

 ## Methods
-**Physics-Informed Training:**
+**Simulation-Based Training:**
 We trained a LightGBM regressor on a dataset of **160 real AFM regions**.
-For each region, we simulated thousands of scans using the **DTMicroscope** physics engine, injecting realistic **thermal drift noise** and **PID tracking errors** to create a ground-truth map of "Parameters → Quality".
-The model learned to predict the parameters that maximize quality (minimizing both drift and tracking error).
+For each region, we simulated thousands of scans using the **DTMicroscope** engine.
+To create a ground-truth optimization surface, we augmented the DTMicroscope output with a valid **Thermal Drift Model** (`Noise ~ Time`) and physics-based PID tracking errors.
+The model learned to reverse-engineer this cost landscape to predict optimal parameters.

-**Drift Simulation:**
+**Drift Model Implementation:**
 A key component of our success was correctly modeling **Thermal Drift**.
 In real experiments, slow scans allow more time for environmental noise to accumulate.
-We integrated a drift penalty into the DTMicroscope simulation path (`drift_noise ~ 1/speed`), creating a realistic physical incentive for the AI to scan efficiently.
+We explicitly modeled this by injecting noise proportional to scan time, creating a physical incentive for the AI to scan efficiently.

 **Hardware Simulation:**
 The system uses the **DTMicroscope** library to simulate the physical interaction of the AFM tip with the sample surface, ensuring that the tracking errors (blurring at high speeds) are physically accurate.